-With the U.S. Military Government Proclamation No. 2, the state of Greater Hesse was founded on September 19, 1945.
+With the U.S. Military Government Proclamation No. 2, the state of Greater Hessen was founded on September 19, 1945.
 On October 12, 1945, Wiesbaden became the new state capital.
-The Hessian territory comprised the former Prussian government districts of Kassel and Wiesbaden as well as the former People’s State of Hesse.
-The districts of the Upper and Lower Westerwald, Unterlahn and St. Goarshausen along with Rhenish Hesse on the left bank of the Rhine, became part of the French occupation zone and were integrated into the State of Rhineland-Palatinate.
+The Hessian territory comprised the former Prussian government districts of Kassel and Wiesbaden as well as the former People’s State of Hessen.
+The districts of the Upper and Lower Westerwald, Unterlahn and St. Goarshausen along with Rhenish Hessen on the left bank of the Rhine, became part of the French occupation zone and were integrated into the State of Rhineland-Palatinate.

 In a statement, the former Hessian Minister of Cultural Affairs, Erwin Stein, said about the new State of Hessen in 1963 that it “reflected a territorially homogenous state territory with an organic structure in a Germany still carved up by zonal borders…The State of Hessen is an economically and socially very productive state which is based on the natural constellation of its people and their land within its historical and cultural context…”.

 The first government of the Hessian State with Prime Minister Karl Geiler was appointed by the U. S. military government and presented to the public on October 16, 1945.
 Step by step, political life took shape.
 On August 27, 1945 the military government granted the formation of political parties at district and community level.
 On November 23, they eventually permitted parties at state level and on February 28, 1946 parties were eventually allowed to unite at the level of the occupational zone.